 But this can also be done in Sass with extensions.
 So is there really a difference?
 Here’s another great quote from the same post:

 “Pre-processors” and “post-processors” don’t exist.
-They are CSS processors, taking care of both authoring and optimisation features.
+They are CSS processors taking care of both authoring and optimization features.

 Fit post-processing into your workflow

 Almost everyone references PostCSS as the definitive resource for post-processing.
 However the PostCSS team has openly admitted on Twitter to changing their title because the verbiage doesn’t quite make sense anymore.